Can I service my vehicle at any dealership?

 Service and sales departments at car dealerships are completely separate businesses.
 The managers of service departments are happy to help all car owners, regardless of whether or not those people purchased their cars at that specific dealership.
 This is a common misunderstanding.
 That said, you are certainly welcome to return to the dealership where you purchased your vehicle for service.

-[box] According to a Cox Automotive study, 70 percent of consumers who bought or leased from a dealer never returned for service in the past year.[/box]
+According to a Cox Automotive study, 70 percent of consumers who bought or leased from a dealer never returned for service in the past year.

 Facts from the Cox study combined with NADA data totals a $15.9 million in annual lost revenue per franchise dealership when consumers do not return for service at the dealership of origin.
-Additionally, the trade in your vehicle, that makes a difference.
+Additionally, the Cox study reported “60 percent of respondents said they’d be willing to travel farther and 54 percent said they’d pay more for an enhanced service experience.
+Cost and a convenient location are the top two barriers to dealership service retention.”

 Stay informed with CarSnoop!